Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 When you first sign up with Busuu, you can either start at the beginning of the course, or take a short placement test if you already have a little knowledge of the language you’ll be learning.
 You then select the level of fluency you want to achieve for your target language, and what days and times work best for you to learn.

-From there, you’ll land on the Busuu dashboard, which in my opinion, is organized, intuitive and really easy to use.
-The dashboard lays out all your lessons in order, as well as the various tools included with your subscription, in a very clear manner.
+From there, you’ll land on the Busuu dashboard, which in my opinion, is organized and easy to use.
+The dashboard lays out all your lessons in a linear, path-like order, as well as the various tools included with your subscription on the top navigation bar.

 From there, it’s time to jump in and start learning.
-Each lesson takes anywhere from 3 to 15 minutes to complete and is comprised of three to four mini-lessons, all of which cover the same topic or target words.
-For example, lesson number 21 within the Spanish program covers masculine and feminine nouns.
+Each lesson takes about 5 minutes to complete on average and is comprised of several individual exercises, all of which cover the same topic or target words.

-The first mini-lesson will introduce the topic through a combination of images and recorded audio, and the subsequent mini-lessons will have you practice what you just learned through a variety of drills, exercises and quizzes that span listening, reading, writing and speaking.
+Each lesson uses a combination of images and recorded audio, as well as a variety of hands-on drills, exercises and quizzes that span listening, reading, writing and speaking to teach.